Home > Hidden Resource Forms > New Home Page > About MFPD > Command Staff

 Bill Long started his career with the Fire District on August 15, 1988.
 He was promoted to Engineer in 1999, Captain in July 2000, Battalion Chief in April 2012 and Deputy Chief in February 2019..
 He is a Missouri Division of Fire Safety Certified Fire Officer II and Instructor II.
 He has an Associateís Degree in Fire Protection Technology.

-Battalion Chief Long and his wife reside in West County.
+Deputy Chief Long and his wife reside in West County.

-Fire Marshal Roger Herin
+Deputy Chief Fire Marshal Roger Herin

 Roger Herin began his career with the Monarch Fire Protection District in 1984 as the first Fire Inspector for the Fire District.
 Prior to that, he was employed by St. Louis County as a Public Works Inspector.
 Roger was promoted to Assistant Fire Marshal in the year 2000 and on April 1, 2011, he was promoted to Fire Marshal.
 Chief Herin is certified through the International Code Council as a Master Code Professional, which includes certifications in all disciplines of code enforcement.
 He holds certifications from the State of Missouri as a Fire Inspector, Fire Investigator and Fire Service Instructor.
 Chief Herin is also certified through the National Fire Protection Association as a Fire Inspector.
 Roger has an Associateís degree in Fire Protection Technology.
 He is a graduate of key fire prevention courses from the National Fire Academy in Emmitsburg Maryland.